-- A description of the condition, its consequences in the absence of care, and the feasibility, history and effects of interventions - Development of modelled estimates for each condition following seven interdependent steps: - Step 1.
-Potential birth prevalence (in the absence of interventions) - Step 2.
-Effects of factors affecting birth prevalence (e.g. education and information on risk, changes in maternal age distribution, folic acid food fortification, prenatal diagnosis) - Step 3.
-Estimated birth prevalence (= 1 minus 2 above) - Step 4.
-Early mortality (neonatal, infant, under-5 mortality) and long-term survival, in different settings, calculated for the year 2005 and for the previous 50 years. - Step 5.
-Number of people living with the disorder, by age group (based on 3 and 4) - Step 6.
-Annual deaths from the disorder (based on 4 and 5) - Step 7.
-Prevalence of cases by severity in survivors (proportion of cure, patterns of disability)
+A description of the condition, its consequences in the absence of care, and the history and effects of interventions

+Development of modelled estimates for each condition following four sequential steps:

+Step 1.
+Potential birth prevalence (in the absence of interventions)

+Step 2.
+Effects of factors affecting birth prevalence (e.g. education and information on risk, changes in maternal age distribution, folic acid food fortification, prenatal diagnosis)

+Step 3.
+Estimated birth prevalence (= 1 minus 2 above)

+Step 4.
+Early mortality (neonatal, infant, under-5 mortality) and long-term survival, in different settings, calculated for the year 2010 and for the previous 50 years, and projected to 2050 using different assumptions.